Coorbit spaces associated to integrably admissible dilation groups: Wavelet transforms with semi-direct products

 where $p',q' \in [1,\infty]$ denote the conjugate exponents of $p,q \in [1,\infty]$. \end{enumerate} \end{proposition}

-To finish the preliminaries for developing the coorbit theory, it will be shown that the wavelet transform of an analyzing vector belongs to a certain Amalgam space and, in particular, that the quasi-regular representation $(\pi, L^2 (\mathbb{R}^d))$ is $v$-integrable for any admissible weight $v$.
+Lastly, it will be shown that the wavelet transform of an analyzing vector belongs to a certain amalgam space \cite{holland1975harmonic, fournier1985amalgams, feichtinger1983wiener}.
+In particular, that the quasi-regular representation $(\pi, L^2 (\mathbb{R}^d))$ is $v$-integrable for any admissible weight $v$.

 \begin{definition} Let $Y = L^{p,q}_v (G)$ for $p,q \in [1,\infty]$ and an admissible weight $v : G \to \RR^+$.
 Let $U \subseteq G$ be a relatively compact unit neighborhood.
 For $F \in L^{\infty}_{\loc} (G)$, define